BBQ Glazed Seitan Brisket

 In a bowl, mix together the Base Seitan Dry mix, mushroom powder and chipotle powder, then set aside while you prepare the liquid mixture.

-In separate bowl, mix the liquid ingredients, reserving 1 cup of the vegetable stock and whisk well to ensure all is mixed thoroughly.
+In separate bowl, mix the wet ingredients, reserving 1 cup of the vegetable stock and whisk well to ensure all is mixed thoroughly.
 Add the rest of the vegetable stock and thoroughly combine.

 To make the seitan dough, create a well in the dry mixture and gradually add a little less than HALF of the wet mixture.
 Stir and continue to add very small amounts of liquid until you reach a very elastic dough-like consistency.
 If your raw dough tears apart easily, this means too much liquid has been added.
 The raw dough should be very tough to pull apart.
 Reserve the remaining half of the wet mixture, which will be used later for the braising liquid and glaze.